bipinprasad/storm/docs/LocalityAwareness.md

 `pendingMessages`: The upstream executor `E` sends messages to the downstream executor through Netty and the `pendingMessages` is the number of messages that haven't got through to the server.

-If the downstream executor locates at the same worker as the executor `E`, the load of that downstream executor is:
+If the downstream executor located on the same worker as the executor `E`, the load of that downstream executor is:
 * The population percentage of the receive queue

 ### Relationship between Load and Capacity